BuildingWebsiteswithClaudeCode:ADeveloper'sGuide

 #What Is Claude Code for Website Building?

-• Time Required: 1-3 hours for initial environment setup and a simple website; under 30 minutes for subsequent component generation.
+- Time Required: Budget 1-3 hours for your initial local setup and a simple site.
+Subsequent component generation can be under 30 minutes, often much less.

-• Prerequisites: Node.js (v18.x or later), npm (v8.x or later) or Yarn, fundamental understanding of HTML, CSS, and JavaScript, access to Claude AI (via API or web interface).
+- Prerequisites: Node.js (v18.x or later), npm (v8.x or later) or Yarn, a solid grasp of HTML, CSS, and JavaScript fundamentals, and, obviously, access to Claude AI (via API or web interface).

 #Preparing Your Development Environment for Claude-Generated Code